teticio/ec2-slackbot/README.md

 ## Development

 If you want to make changes to the code, it is recommended that you run `make install-dev` to install the development dependencies.
-This will install the necessary packages for testing and formatting the code.
+This will install the necessary packages for testing and formatting the code, as well as the `pre-commit` hooks.

 Tests can be run using `make test`.
 The tests are run using `localstack` to simulate AWS services locally.
 For this to work, you need to have `docker` and the `docker compose` plugin installed on your machine.